Health and safety

 At Camp CedarRidge safety is our number one priority.
 All staff is trained in emergency procedures and will carefully supervise campers throughout the day during all activities.
-We have policies in place to ensure campers and staff alike can enjoy camp without getting hurt.
+Our policies ensure campers and staff enjoy camp in safety and security.

 Whenever camp is in session, a resident health officer is on-site and available 24 hrs a day.
 We have a fully stocked health center ready for small bumps and bruises to emergency situations.
 An emergency vehicle is always available in the rare case a camper must be taken to the nearby urgent care or hospital.